keyboardio/Kaleidoscope/README.md

 The `HostOS` extension is not all that useful in itself, rather, it is a building block other plugins and extensions can use to not repeat the same guesswork and logic.
-Its primary purpose is to help either detect, or keep track of the host operating system.
-The detection part is not the most reliable thing, mind you.

-The goal is to have a single place that remembers the host OS, either detected, or set by the end-user, in a Sketch, or via a macro, or some other way.
+The goal is to have a single place that remembers the host OS, whether set by the end-user in a Sketch, or via a macro, or some other way.
 This information can then be reused by other plugins.

 See the [Unicode][plugin:unicode] extension for an example about how to use `HostOS` in practice.